georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

             plugin.tx_news.settings.topNewsRestriction =2

-         Any news record can be set as “Top News”.
+         Any news record can be set as :guilabel:`Top News`.
 Therefore it is possible to show news records depending on this flag.

          **1: Only Top News records**